 20 Aug 14 - Clearance Divers perform mobile phone ruggedness trial on BBC's One Show

 RN Clearance Divers were shown on The One Show on BBC TV yesterday assisting Dominic 'Dom' Littlewood perform a ruggedness trial of various mobile phones.
 The first phase of the trial was conducted at the RN Leadership Academy (RNLA) at HMS Collingwood where certain students, including PO(D) Bungy Edwards, had a phone strapped to their arm while tackling the obstacle course.

-The second phase of the trial was conducted in another familiar venue, the 100ft deep Submarine Escape Training Tank (SETT) at what was formerly HMS Dolphin.
+The second phase of the trial was conducted in another venue familiar to CDs, the 100ft deep Submarine Escape Training Tank (SETT) at what was formerly HMS Dolphin.